stevansgit/stevansgit.github.io/index.md

 More seriously, I’m an experienced content professional with a track record of delivering user-centred technical documentation and content design.
 I’m passionate about translating complex technical information into simple, accurate content that meets user needs.

-I'm currently searching for a full-time, permanent, fully remote or hybrid, technical writing or content design role.
+I'm currently searching for a new full-time role, one I can do either remotely or on a hybrid basis in a Madrid office.
+I'm happy working on either a permanent or contract basis.

 My skills include: